 This flexibility is rare in the industry and helps take the sting out of Vivint’s more expensive equipment prices.
 But be aware that if you do get into a contract, Vivint charges 100% of the remainder of your contract if you cancel early.

 Vivint’s top monitoring plan costs $49.99 per month, which is pretty standard for the security industry.
 Its basic monitoring package is priced at $29.99 per month.

 While this isn’t the lowest monthly monitoring price on the market, it’s still a decent value.
 All Vivint’s plans come with cellular monitoring and remote access through its mobile app—which most companies charge more for.

-Vivint charges a $99 installation fee and offered only professional installation—until June 2019.
+Vivint mostly does professional installation (and charges a $99 fee for the service).
 Vivint also trains and manages all its installers and service techs, so there’s no confusion when it comes to who will be taking care of your installation needs.